 Participants depart for home.

-Cost includes first-class hotel accommodations based on double occupancy (single supplement is $240), as well as tents, sleeping bags, and meals while camping for two nights at Chaco Canyon.
-Cost also includes lunches, happy hours, expert Conservancy and special guides, admittance fees, tips, tours, orientations, background reading, and surface travel via air-conditioned vans.
+Cost includes first-class hotel accommodation based on double occupancy (single supplement is $349), as well as tents, sleeping bags, and meals while camping for two nights at Chaco Canyon.
+Cost also includes lunches, happy hours, expert Conservancy and special guides, admittance fees, tours, orientations, background reading, and surface travel via air-conditioned vans.